RUBALBHULLAR/Plot.ly--Belly-Button-Biodiversity/README.md

 ## Deployment

 * Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ## Hints